serverless/serverless/docs/providers/aws/cli-reference/invoke.md

 - `--function` or `-f` The name of the function in your service that you want to invoke. **Required**.
 - `--stage` or `-s` The stage in your service you want to invoke your function in.
 - `--region` or `-r` The region in your stage that you want to invoke your function in.
-- `--path` or `-p` The path to a json file holding input data to be passed to the invoked function.
+- `--path` or `-p` The path to a json file with input data to be passed to the invoked function.
 This path is relative to the root directory of the service.
 - `--type` or `-t` The type of invocation.
 Either `RequestResponse`, `Event` or `DryRun`.
 Default is `RequestResponse`.
 - `--log` or `-l` If set to `true` and invocation type is `RequestResponse`, it will output logging data of the invocation.
 Default is `false`.